The Singapore Business and Professional Women’s Association (SBPWA)

 valuable international networks and purposeful enrichment.
 SBPWA is part

-of the larger global network within the International Federation of Business and Professional Women (BPW) with affiliates in 95 countries.
+of the larger global network within the International Federation of Business and Professional Women (BPW) with affiliates in more than 95 countries.

 SBPWA began in 1972 when a group of established working women came together seeking support from each other, with the aim being to help women in Singapore gain better career advancement in their professional lives.
 With a focus on improving the skills of the female members of society, the SBPWA wanted to empower women to help them recognize their potential and the importance of their contributions to the Singapore society.
 The first President of the SBPWA, Ms Caroline Lam, mooted the idea of an umbrella body to unite the many small women’s organisations that blossomed at the time to champion for women's rights.
 SBPWA has thus been recognised by the Singapore Council of Women’s Organizations (SCWO) as a member since the early 1970s.